The Cleveland Clinic

 LIVE from Cleveland Clinic

 Weekly one-hour interactive webcast discussions of notable cases from around the world hosted by Dr. Miguel Regueiro, Chairman of the Department of Gastroenterology, Hepatology and Nutrition at Cleveland Clinic .
-CME credit available when watching live webcast.
+CME credit available (when watching live webcast).
 Thursdays, 7:00 AM-8:00 AM Eastern.
+Contact Rita Rys for more information at [email protected].

 Innovations in Surgery

 The Innovations in Surgery monthly series is a remarkable opportunity to learn from industry experts in laparoscopic, robotic and minimally invasive surgery.
 Participate via videoconference at your institution, on-line via WebEx or view live broadcast.
 Learn in real time from top-practicing surgeons via live presentations that address the many clinical challenges facing surgeons in the operating room.
-Meets the first Friday of the month from 6:45 AM to 7:30 AM Eastern.
+Meets 1st Friday of the month from 6:45 AM to 7:30 AM Eastern.
+Please contact Alimah Cooper ([email protected]) for more information

-Leadership interviews with Conor Delaney, MD, PhD, Chair of Cleveland Clinic’s Digestive Disease & Surgery Institute.
+MD Insights are leadership interviews with Matthew Walsh, MD, FACS, Interim Chair of Cleveland Clinic’s Digestive Disease & Surgery Institute.

 Contact: [email protected], [email protected]